lucabgit/gojo-spotify/README.md

 Put the .zip folder you downloaded into the "themes" folder

 !!If you use winrar, dont extract the folder.
-Go into the winrar archive and drag the zip folder thats inside onto your desktop.!!
+Go into the winrar archive and drag the zip folder thats inside into the themes folder.!!

 Edit config-xpui.ini with notepad++ or any other text editing software of your choice.
 (You can get notepad++ here) https://notepad-plus-plus.org/downloads/